nbe95/advent-of-code-2025/README.md

 ## pdm scripts

+- `pdm day nn`: Run script for day _n_.
-- `pdm run format`: Format code
+- `pdm format`: Format entire code.
-- `pdm run test`: Run all unit tests
+- `pdm test`: Run all unit tests.

 ## Evaluation and Findings

+- Day 01
+  - Test first, code later.
 - Day 02
   - The first solution that comes to mind is presumably not the best/fastest/easiest one.
   - Requirements changed?
 Starting anew can be better and faster than modifying the existing solution.